 The researchers of the large European study published in NEJM found that a high-protein, low-glycemic-index diet worked best for maintaining weight loss.
 The subjects originally lost their weight on a very low calorie diet (800 calories/day).
 The researchers divided a large number of overweight dieters into several different diet groups.
 Each group had an average of 34 BMI - Body Mass Index.
 A BMI of 34 is technically well into the obese rating.
 Results showed that the group put on a high-protein, low-glycemic-index diet had a better chance of staying on the plan and maintaining the weight loss.
 What caught my eye, however, was the report that the researchers conceded that many people do not understand just how to achieve such an eating plan.
 If even the researchers recognize that people have difficulty with a complicated calculation concept like glycemic index; then maybe a different method to accomplish the same outcome would be a better choice for the general public.

-Certified Organic Hard Red Wheat Seed: 5 Pre-Measured Bags (Approx 5 Lbs) for 10"x20" Trays For Growing Wheatgrass to Juice, Sprouting Seed, Grinding to Make Flour & Bread, Growing Ornamental Wheat Grass & More - High Germination - Non-GMO
+Certified Organic Hard Red Wheat Sprouting Seed: 5 Pre-Measured Bags for 10"x20" Trays (Approx 5 Lb) For Growing Wheatgrass to Juice, Grind for Flour & Bread, Ornamental Wheat Grass - Non-GMO

 If you frequent this blog, you may have noticed that I don’t usually write about glycemic index.
 While eating low glycemic index foods can be related to good results, as this study shows, I have never suggested it in these blogs because of the complexities involved.
 One issue is that a low glycemic food is not necessarily a healthy food; for example, whole grain old-fashioned oatmeal has the same glycemic index as a chocolate bar.
 Another problem is that when foods are eaten as a meal, or ingredients are mixed together, the results are not necessarily an average of the foods/ingredients.
 Given these complexities, how would an eater at home who does not have a technician standing by the table to calculate the glycemic values for the foods selected ever know what the foods are going to do to him or her?
 What will these foods do to your blood sugar and ultimately to your weight, your visceral fat, your heart disease risk and so on.
 In addition, individuals vary in how rapidly food is digested into glucose (as measured by a glycemic index).